enso-org/enso/README.md

 - **Enso Engine.** The Enso Engine is the set of tools that implement the Enso language and its associated services.
 These include a just-in-time compiler, runtime, and language server.
-These components can be used on their own.
+These components can be used on their own as command line tools.

 - **Enso IDE**.
 The [Enso IDE](https://github.com/enso-org/ide) is the desktop application that allows working with the visual form Enso.
 It consists of an